mediadrop/mediadrop/doc/dev/players.rst

 Media Players API
 =================

-MediaCore was designed to make it straightfowrad to fully integrate new audio/video players into the display system.
+MediaCore CE was designed to make it straightfowrad to fully integrate new audio/video players into the display system.

-While MediaCore supports 9 Flash and/or HTML5 players out of the box (including the popular JWPlayer, Flowplayer, and Sublime Video Players, as well as several players customized to display embedded material from third-party websites), we recognize that some users may want to incorporate different players.
+While MediaCore CE supports 9 Flash and/or HTML5 players out of the box (including the popular JWPlayer, Flowplayer, and Sublime Video Players, as well as several players customized to display embedded material from third-party websites), we recognize that some users may want to incorporate different players.

 To this end, we have designed the playback system around a well-defined API.
-All of MediaCore's default players implement this API.
+All of MediaCore CE's default players implement this API.

 .. automodule:: mediacore.lib.players